 - 1 tablespoon fresh squeezed lime juice

-At the same time smoke the tomatillos for three hours in a glass baking dish or disposable foil pan.
+- At the same time smoke the tomatillos for up to three hours in a glass baking dish or a smoker safe tray.

-Use about ¼ cup of the diced tomatillos for the guacamole, and a total of 3 tablespoons of the diced smoked bacon.
+- Use ¼ cup of the diced tomatillos for the guacamole (it should be all of the tomatillos depending on exact size), and a total of 3 tablespoons of the diced smoked bacon.

 Wine Pairing for Smoked Bacon Tomatillo Guacamole

 Guac alone, the dish goes great with an acidic and herbal scented wine like Sauvignon Blanc or even Grüner Veltliner.
 The herbal notes will compliment the cilantro and other flavors of the dip and the acidity will cut through the to-die-for creamy texture of the buttery avocados.
 Oh and don’t be afraid of the smoked bacon and tomatillos, the “smoked” flavor isn’t’ that strong.
 With the shrimp tacos, however, I like it with a fruity, crisp, dry rosé.
 Either way, go with a white wine (or rosé) with good acidity.
 Or drink with a Mexican beer like the hubs did.